Laws, Regulations and Annotations

 Sales of chemicals used in manufacture of alcohol.—Sales of chemicals for use in the manufacture of commercial alcohol, only a small and uncertain proportion of the chemicals remaining in the alcohol, are retail sales and, accordingly, the sales tax applies with respect thereto.
 American Distilling Co. v.
 State Board of Equalization (1942) 55 Cal.App.2d 799.

 Sales of ice to packers and shippers of vegetables.—Sales of ice to packers and shippers of vegetables for the purpose of preserving the vegetables during shipment are retail sales and, therefore, taxable even though the purchasers of the vegetables may be billed separately for the ice.
 People v.
 Puritan Ice Co.
 (1944) 24 Cal.2d 645; People v.
-Monterey County Ice & Development Co.
+Monterey County Ice and Development Co.
 (1938) 29 Cal.App.2d 421.

 Sales of dairy cows.—Sales of cows to dairymen for the primary purpose of producing milk are not sales for resale merely because the purchaser intends to market them as beef when their usefulness as dairy cows is ended.
 Kirk v.
 Johnson (1940) 37 Cal.App.2d 224.
 See, however, Section 6358, under which the receipts from such sales are now exempt.